 Today the river will once again serve as our highway as we travel back to the town for our return flight to the outside world.
 This is an excellent time of day for wildlife observation, as the forest awakens and Amazon fauna makes itself heard.
 Looking out for rainforest fauna from our boat with the help of your naturalist guide is the perfect way to spend your final morning in southeastern Peru’s uniquely biodiverse tropical forests.

 At Tambopata Ecolodge, our ecotourism programs include: all fully escorted transport from our guests’ arrival at Puerto Maldonado airport or bus station to their return to the airport or bus station; cabin-style accommodation in comfortable rooms; all meals (most are buffet-style with a selection of traditional Peruvian cuisine) from lunch on day one of each itinerary to breakfast on the final day; all excursions described as part of our responsible ecotourism programs; the services of a professional, experienced bilingual naturalist guide.
 (English and Spanish.
 Other languages are available on request, at time of booking –rates may vary.)

-Flights to and from Puerto Maldonado; entrance fee to the Tambopata National Reserve, payable directly to the Reserve authorities; any drinks you may purchase from the Ecolodge bar; tips.
+Flights / bus services to and from the town of Puerto Maldonado; entrance fee to Tambopata National Reserve; any drinks ordered at the Ecolodge bar; tips.